-The 'Tolling' indicator, utilized and managed by a sending state, illustrates a case is placed in "Tolling" status by the sending state's sentencing authority.
-Sending states must ensure the supervision end date is always a future date clarifying the offender is subject to compact supervision in the receiving state while in 'tolling' status.
+The 'Tolling' indicator, managed by the sending state, signifies that a case has been put into "Tolling" status by the state's sentencing authority.
+It is imperative for sending states to guarantee that the supervision end date remains in the future, confirming that the individual under supervision is still under compact oversight in the receiving state during the 'tolling' period.

 Training Notes:

-- Sending states should only use the feature within its own legal parameters as 'tolling' is not a defined ICAOS term or process.
+• Sending states should only use the feature within the legal parameters allowed within that state.
+'Tolling' is not a defined ICAOS term or process.

-- Sending states must provide documentation from the sentencing authority that clarifies the sentencing authority's decision to 'toll' supervision and the impact of compact supervision on the ICOTS case.
-Thus, it should be clearly documented in ICOTS that the compact case is still subject to "supervision" as defined by the compact, and that the receiving state has the authority to provide supervision.
+• Sending states must provide documentation from the sentencing authority that clarifies the decision to 'toll' supervision and the impact of compact supervision on the ICOTS case.
+It should be documented in ICOTS that the compact case is still subject to "supervision" as defined by the compact and that the receiving state has the authority to provide supervision.

-- The 'supervision end date' should always be a future date if offender is subject to compact supervision even while tolling.
+• The 'supervision end date' should always be a future date if the supervised individual is subject to compact oversight even while tolling.
 Note: The 'supervision end date' serves as a case closure due date in ICOTS.
 Changing the supervision end date does NOT change criminal case data previously entered on a compact case.

-At the time supervision end date is set to ‘tolling’ [All interested parties]
+• At the time the supervision end date is set to ‘tolling’ [All interested parties]

 Audit Tools